Car Insurance and Arbitration Clauses

-Most car insurance policies have a provision that requires arbitration if the insurance company and policyholder cannot agree on a settlement amount.
-Arbitration is where a dispute is brought before an independent third party instead of settling the disagreement through litigation.
+Most car insurance policies have a provision that requires arbitration if the provider and policyholder cannot agree on a settlement amount.
+This is where a dispute is brought before an independent third party instead of settling the disagreement through litigation.
 The arbitrator is usually an experienced and neutral practicing attorney.
-Insurers include arbitration clauses in auto insurance policies in order to save time and money on legal expenses.
-With a binding arbitration clause, the decision of the arbitrator is final, or binding, for both parties, and the decision may not be disputed in court by either party.
-If your auto policy has a binding arbitration clause, you and your insurer must pursue arbitration and comply with the resulting final decision.
-Usually, arbitration is reserved for cases where damages are the sole issue.
+Insurers include these clauses in the majority of policies in order to save time and money on legal expenses.
+With binding arbitration, the decision of the arbitrator is final, or binding, for both parties, and the decision may not be disputed in court by either party.
+If your auto policy has a binding clause, you and your insurer must pursue arbitration and comply with the resulting final decision.
+Usually, this is reserved for cases where damages are the sole issue.

 How It Works

-In car insurance policies, arbitration provisions are usually referred to as appraisal clauses.
-Both parties, the policyholder and the insurer, hire an appraiser to evaluate the claim and determine a fair settlement amount.
+In auto policies, these provisions are often referred to as appraisal clauses.
+Both parties, the consumer and the insurer, hire an appraiser to evaluate the claim and determine a fair settlement amount.
 If the two appraisers cannot agree on a settlement amount, a third neutral appraiser is hired to examine the claim.
 The decision of any two of the three hired appraisers is usually final for both parties.
-The policyholder and the insurer both have the ability to exercise the appraisal clause when they can’t reach a settlement figure.
-This process usually takes a few weeks but can take up to several months.
+The customer and the provider both have the ability to exercise the appraisal option when they can't reach a settlement figure.
+This process often takes a few weeks but can take up to several months.

 The Costs

 Arbitration is substantially less expensive than litigation, but there are still costs associated with the process.
-The insurer and the policyholder must each pay for their own appraiser and split the cost of the third neutral appraiser.
-If the cost of arbitration would exceed the amount of the settlement a policyholder wishes to receive, the policyholder should not invoke the appraisal clause.
-Instead, the policyholder might pursue mediation, which is a professional form of dispute resolution that is usually not legally binding.
+The provider and the customer must each pay for their own appraiser and split the cost of the third neutral appraiser.
+If the cost of pursing this would exceed the amount of the settlement an individual wishes to receive, he or she should not invoke the appraisal option.
+Instead, the policyholder might pursue mediation, which is a professional form of dispute resolution that is likely not legally binding.
 With mediation, a trained, impartial facilitator meets with the involved parties to help them reach an agreement.

-Small claims court is one way to resolve auto insurance disputes for small amounts of damages.
-Small claims court is usually faster and cheaper than arbitration, and you can usually file suit without the help of a lawyer.
-Policyholders might also consider filing a complaint against the auto insurer with their state’s insurance department.
-The insurance department most likely will not intervene on your behalf, but your auto insurer may change its tune if it finds out you are filing a formal complaint.
+Small claims court is one way to resolve disputes for small amounts of damages.
+Small claims court is usually faster and cheaper than the aforementioned option, and you can usually file suit without the help of a lawyer.
+Policyholders might also consider filing a complaint against the auto insurer with their state's insurance department.
+The department most likely will not intervene on your behalf, but your carrier may change its tune if it finds out you are filing a formal complaint.

 Featured Articles